Arrol-Johnston: Arrol-Johnston Car Company Ltd.

 In 1905 the company's name was changed to the Arrol-Johnston Car Company Ltd. They had a 4.5-acre well-equipped factory in Paisley, and it was said they made everything there for their vehicles excepting a few specialised items such as springs, tyres and lamps - they even made their own magnetos.
-In the same year, the company introduced a 3023cc 12/15hp model of more modern appearance; this, however, still used an opposed-piston engine producing 12bhp at 800rpm and 15bhp at 1100rpm.
+In the same year, the company introduced a 3023cc 12/15hp model of more modern appearance; this, however, still used an opposed-piston engine producing 12 bhp at 800rpm and 15 bhp at 1100rpm.
 There was also a three-cylinder version of the dogcart; this was an uncouth 16 hp with the centre cylinder being of greater bore than the outer two.
 A 1905 Dogcart with solid wooden disc wheels still survives in Khartoum, inside the Sudan national museum, where it was supplied as a searchlight tender for the Sirdar of Egypt.

 Also announced at the 1905 Olympia show was the new 24/30 hp vertical four of 4654cc; followed in 1907 by the 38/45 hp of 8832 cc.

 In 1907 Arrol-Johnston were engaged to produce a car for the British South Polar Expedition, and it did make it to Antarctica, though it was of limited use except on hard ice, so it was restricted to the base camp areas.
-The car was an alcohol-fuelled air-cooled version of the 12-15hp model.
+The car was an alcohol-fuelled air-cooled version of the 12-15 hp model.

 The 12/15 hp twin survived in production until 1909.
 This was the year that T. C. Pullinger (formerly of Darracq, Sunbeam and Humber) joined Arrol-Johnston; he swept out the old range in favour of the new 15·9 hp of 2835cc.
 That model featured a dashboard radiator and four-wheel brakes (the latter were dropped in 1911).
 For 1912 a 1794 cc 11·9 hp, a 3640 cc 20·9 hp and a 3618 cc 23·8 hp were introduced.